-Net proved oil and gas reserve estimates presented were prepared by Netherland, Sewell & Associates, Inc. ("NSAI"), independent petroleum engineers located in Dallas, Texas.
-NSAI have prepared the reserve estimates presented herein and meet the requirements regarding qualifications, independence, objectivity and confidentiality set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers.
+Net proved oil and gas reserve estimates presented were prepared by Ryder Scott Company, L.P. ("RSC") for the year ended December 31, 2014 and Netherland, Sewell & Associates, Inc. ("NSAI") for the years ended December 31, 2013 and 2012.
+RSC and NSAI are independent petroleum engineers located in Houston, Texas and Dallas, Texas, respectively.
+RSC and NSAI have prepared the reserve estimates presented herein and meet the requirements regarding qualifications, independence, objectivity and confidentiality set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers.
 We maintain an internal staff of petroleum engineers and geoscience professionals who work closely with our independent reserve engineers to ensure the integrity, accuracy and timeliness of data furnished to independent reserve engineers for their reserves estimation process.